Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Preliminaries

 for any $1\le p \le \infty$.
 Therefore, in order to prove \eqref{u-ap-est}, we only need to evaluate the Duhamel term $I_{\alpha, \beta}[u](x, t)$ in \eqref{u-MG}.
-Before doing that, let us prepare some auxiliary estimates for the nonlinear term $u^{3}(x, t)$.
-First, by using the Schwarz inequality and \eqref{u-decay-Lp}, we obtain
+In order to do that, let us prepare an auxiliary estimates for the nonlinear term $u^{3}(x, t)$.
+For any $1\le p \le \infty$, it follows from \eqref{u-decay-Lp} that